wmvanvliet/jocn2017/README.md

 Marijn van Vliet, Marc M. Van Hulle and Riitta Salmelin, "Exploring the organization of semantic memory through unsupervised analysis of event-related potentials", Journal of Cognitive Neuroscience, submitted, aimed for publication in 2017.

+## Data

+The main data used for the analysis in the notebooks is stored in this repository as [`data.csv`](data.csv).
+In addition, some psycho-linguistic data for the stimuli is available in [`psycho-linguistic-variables.csv`](psycho-linguistic-variables.csv).

 ## Notebooks

  1. [Hierarchical clustering based on N400 amplitude](clustering.ipynb)